Kent J. Ingle: Career

 Ingle was ordained as an Assemblies of God minister in 1988.
 At the age of 18, Ingle started as a television sports anchor and spent 10 years working for NBC and CBS affiliates.
 He started his career in Bakersfield, California, and finished his career in Los Angeles, California.
 During his time as an anchor, he covered many professional sports teams and interviewed hundreds of notable people in the professional sports world, including Michael Jordan, Magic Johnson, Kareem Abdul-Jabbar, Pete Rose, Muhammad Ali and Carl Lewis.

 Ingle spent 15 years in pastoral leadership of two congregations - one in northwest Los Angeles and the other in Elgin, Illinois, a suburb of Chicago.
 Before becoming Southeastern's president in 2011, Ingle served as the dean for the College of Ministry at Northwest University in Kirkland, Washington.

 President of Southeastern University

 During Ingle’s tenure, SEU expanded enrollment and added to its academic and athletic programs.
-The university grew from 2,546 students in 2011 to 9,894 students in the 2019-2020 school year, with 112 extension sites and six regional campuses.
+The university grew from 2,546 students in 2011 to 13,646 students in the 2025-2026 school year, with over 200 Network Campuses and six regional campuses.

 In the fall of 2014, SEU launched the first season of Fire football in its newly completed state-of-the-art football stadium.
 In addition, construction was completed on a new College of Natural & Health Sciences Building.

 In 2014 the Southeastern University board of trustees unanimously approved an expansion which included a 32,000-square-foot Welcome Center, a 120,000-square-foot Live/Learn Facility, and an eight-lane track and field facility.
 The expansion was expected to be completed in 2019.

 Ingle is a founding member of the Presidents' Alliance on Immigration and Higher Education.